Telephone numbers in Brazil: Mobile telephony

 Mobile phone numbers in Brazil are assigned the same geographic area codes as fixed lines, according to the subscriber's place of residence or most frequent use.
 Until the inclusion of the ninth digit, mobile phone numbers start with the digits 6, 7, 8 or 9.
 These initial digits are known to the public, so one always knows beforehand if one is calling a fixed or a mobile line.

 After replacing the landline numbers that started in 7 in 2001 (with 7 or 8-digits in Greater São Paulo and 7-digits in other regions), these numbers were initially reserved exclusively for radiophone use (iDEN technology), but soaring demand for new mobile numbers eventually forced unused number ranges starting with 7 to be released for general mobile use.

-Historically, at the time mobile numbers had seven or eight digits, the higher ranges of the 9 initial digit (96-99) were originally assigned to the old state monopolies before the privatization of Brazil's telephony system, and later to their privatized direct successors.
-In order to create a competitive market, later the Brazilian government auctioned further mobile service licenses, filling the available number ranges backwards - first with the lower ranges of 9 (91-95), then 8, and so on.
+Historically, at the time mobile numbers had seven or eight digits, the higher ranges of the 9 initial digit (96–99) were originally assigned to the old state monopolies before the privatization of Brazil's telephony system, and later to their privatized direct successors.
+To create a competitive market, later the Brazilian government auctioned further mobile service licenses, filling the available number ranges backward – first with the lower ranges of 9 (91–95), then 8, and so on.

 As a consequence, in the beginning 9 (today 99) was more commonly assigned to mobile operators that used older technologies such as AMPS (analog), TDMA and CDMA, while for some time 8 (today 98) was specifically reserved for all new GSM licenses.
 Now GSM is universally adopted by Brazilian mobile operators and, combined with number portability and the inclusion of a ninth digit to the left (see below), this distinction is no longer observed or meaningful.

+Non-geographic prefixes 020, 060 and 070 (020n nnn nnnn, 060n nnn nnnn, 070n nnn nnnn) are reserved for future non-geographic mobile phone numbers.